 WU Jie Ping Medical Foundation

-Wu Jie Ping Medical Foundation, approved by Ministry of Health and Ministry of Civil Affairs, China, is a non-public offering foundation.
+Wu Jie Ping Medical Foundation, approved by the Ministry of Health and Ministry of Civil Affairs, China, is a non-public offering foundation.
 It was formally established in Beijing on February 28th 2002.
-It is a non-governmental organisation and under directly administration by Ministry of Health, China.
+It is a non-governmental organisation and is under direct administration by the Ministry of Health, China.
 It has been strongly supported by a lot of organisations and individuals from mainland China, Hong Kong, Macao, Taiwan, the U.S. and Singapore.
 Consequently, Wu Jie Ping Medical Foundation becomes one of the earliest and most influential organisations in China.

 Chinese Association of Plastics and Aesthetics

-CAPA is a non-profit organisation with government qualification.
+CAPA is a non-profit organisation with government qualifications.
 As a national plastics and aesthetics industry association, CAPA is established by organisations and individuals engaged in the research and development, production, operation, investment, product testing, certification and consultation, and training in relation to plastics and aesthetics medicine.

 Currently, CAPA runs 22 branches and specialised committees.